rohany/rohany.github.io/src/content/blog/research-ideas.md

 Our work on Legate spanned from initial work on efficiently composing independent distributed libraries to filling out missing pieces in this performance landscape (absolute performance, weak-scaling and strong-scaling).
 The whole project spun out of being at the right place at the right time, and having the right combination of expertise to be able to do the required work.
-When finding a "gold vein" of problems like this, it's valuable to keep digging and fill out the body of work instead of jumping to another area.
+When you find a "gold vein" of problems like this, it's valuable to keep digging and fill out the body of work instead of jumping to another area after an initial exploration.

 ## Programming Tensor Core GPUs

 As I mentioned in the previous section, I took a detour from working on Legate in 2024 after finishing Apophenia.
-One day, the NVIDIA Research Programming Systems Group was getting a talk from the [CUTLASS](https://github.com/NVIDIA/cutlass) team about the challenges of writing high-performance dense linear algebra programs for the [Hopper GPU](https://www.nvidia.com/en-us/data-center/technologies/hopper-architecture/).
+One day, my group at NVIDIA Research was getting a talk from the [CUTLASS](https://github.com/NVIDIA/cutlass) team about the challenges of writing high-performance dense linear algebra programs for the [Hopper GPU](https://www.nvidia.com/en-us/data-center/technologies/hopper-architecture/).
 The talk focused on how the new matrix multiplication accelerators deployed within the GPU ([Tensor Cores](https://www.nvidia.com/en-us/data-center/tensor-cores/)) were forcing programmers to write all sorts of gnarly concurrent and asynchronous code to achieve peak performance.
-I had been programming GPUs since 2016, and seeing this kind of change in the programming model struck me as a serious problem.
+I had been programming GPUs since 2016, and seeing this kind of change in the programming model immediately struck me as a serious problem.
 This was especially striking because all the work I had done in the last 4 years, and the whole history of the Legion ecosystem, was about programming complex distributed machines while allowing programmers to write purely sequential programs!
 I immediately latched onto this idea, and inspired by [Sequoia](https://graphics.stanford.edu/papers/sequoia/sequoia_sc06.pdf), developed